Three months. Three backend rewrites. And a technical debt stack so high it would take another six months to dig out of.

 Q: Should I build mobile apps or start with web?

 A: Start with web.
 It's faster to build, easier to iterate, and works across all devices.
 Add native apps later if needed.
+Progressive Web Apps (PWAs) can provide app-like experiences without separate codebases.

 Q: How do I choose between SQL and NoSQL databases?